 Cross-training was pioneered to battle the boredom of professional athletes.
 However, Dr. Wax says it is great for everyone.

-“A good exercise routine should include cardiovascular exercise, weight or resistance training, and some stretching and flexibility exercises,” he says.
+“A good exercise routine should include cardiovascular exercise, weight or resistance training, and some stretching and flexibility exercises like yoga,” he says.

 Another quick-fix for fighting boredom is a change of scenery.
 Dr. Wax explains that if your exercise routine is always indoors, you may just need to step outside.